Seek and Destroy! Who would have thought that Metallica’s 1982 song could be a food safety professional’s anthem?

 We’re looking for you to start up a fight

-To help, companies are turning to online tools like CONTROL by Sample6 to automate the scheduling and tracking of their test sites, as well as automate remediation steps should a positive occur.
-The program also assists in visualizing the plant floorplan with digital maps and an overlay of the test points.
-Finally, it may help reduce the amount of administrative time spent on the program, allowing the food safety and quality departments more time to analyze the results and improve the process.
+Companies are rapidly relying on online programs and tools to automate the scheduling, tracking, and remediation steps of their environmental programs.
+These tools also assist in visualizing the plant floorplan with digital maps and an overlay of the test points and may help reduce the amount of administrative time spent on program management.

 However, increased testing and “seeking” will likely cause an increase in positives

 There is no escape and that’s for sure

 This is the end, we won't take any more

 Say goodbye to the world you live in…

 The seeking is working, but destroying is an entirely different matter.
 The corrective actions taken in response to a positive will vary based on the root cause of the positive.
 Typically, a single positive is treated via additional cleaning and sanitizing and then retesting three times to obtain negatives.

 But how did that pathogen get there?
 What if an adjacent test site tests positive later?
 Are they the same?
 Are they different?